Li-Heng-LH/JavaPlayground/java-memory-management/README.md

   * Adopting GC strategy.

 * Any object on the heap that cannot be **reached** through a reference from the stack is eligible for garbage collection.
+* Note: it is incorrect to just say "unreferenced" object.
+* **It is possible for a referenced object to be garbage**.
+  For example, referenced objects in an unreachable collection.
+  Another example, circular references.

 &nbsp;